Search results produced by the internet can be the difference between a hiring company or a recruiter giving you a job offer or a job rejection.

 Another crucial feature to think about is the profile picture you choose to publicise.
 If you’re going to be promoting yourself through the power of social media, perhaps choose a decent headshot or a graduation photo.
 Be sure to avoid a selfie with your other half, photos your mates took of you in the club, and anything that is bad quality or blurry.

 The way in which you promote yourself online can play a big part in your job prospects and ultimately, your future.
 You could of course, avoid the more social sites all together.
-For those who work as contractors, those looking for a job, or those who work in recruitment, platforms like LinkedIn and KnowNetwork are far more useful.
+For those who work as contractors, those looking for a job, or those who work in recruitment, platforms like LinkedIn are far more useful.

 The same rules apply; but with these networks you can be much more involved in the job market and open yourself up to potential offers.